scitotec/zf1/README.md

 # INFORMATION
 ===================

-This is a fork from [Magentos Zend Framework 1.12.16 Fork](https://github.com/magento/zf1).
+This is a fork from [Magento's Zend Framework 1.12.16 Fork](https://github.com/magento/zf1).

 It includes their fixes and brings some libraries back that they didn't need.